 Pride of America Spa & Fitness

 One of the best fitness and recreation aspects of this cruise is the range of golf programs offered.
 Imagine golfing in paradise every day, sometimes more than once, at each of the islands visited.
+Norwegian partners with Paradise Caye Golf to offer an onboard golf pro who holds complimentary group clinics and extra-fee private lessons, access to the V1 Digital Coaching system, gear rental and storage, and guided excursions with priority tee times.
 You can choose your courses from an array of municipal and private greens, from reasonably priced to outrageously expensive.
 One of the most special courses on the itinerary is the 18-hole Kiele at Kauai Lagoons Golf Club, redesigned by Jack Nicklaus in 2011.
-A golf pro is always onboard, and you'll find a driving range and putting green on Deck 13.
+A driving range and putting green are on Deck 13.

-Note: You can bring your own clubs or rent from a full line of Nike clubs onboard, but you cannot take your clubs with you to your stateroom.
-The pro onboard cleans and stores the clubs and delivers them to the gangway for pick-up on port days.
-There is a $20 storage fee.
+Note: You can bring your own clubs or rent from a full line of Nike clubs onboard, but you can't take your clubs with you to your cabin.
+The pro onboard cleans and stores the clubs and delivers them to the gangway for pickup on port days.

-The Santa Fe Spa, located at the aft of the ship, is big and elegant.
+The Mandara Spa, located at the aft of the ship next to the fitness center, is big and elegant.
 Run by the Mandara division of Steiner Leisure, it offers the usual at-sea spa treatments, but the destination also allows it to creatively provide themed services like the traditional Hawaiian Lomi Lomi massage, created for Hawaiian royalty and passed down through the generations.
-Port days (and there are a lot of them) mean discounts, on everything from manicures to teeth-whitening.
+Port days (and there are a lot of them) mean discounts on everything from manicures to teeth-whitening.
 There are also complimentary sauna and steam rooms.